Prachinburi province: History

 Located in Si Mahosot district, their existed an ancient Buddhist site at the Sra Morakot Archeological Site.
+Chinese wares of the Northern Song have been recorded at the site, which Natthapong Matsong conjectures reached Dvaravati towns as goods of an elite.
 The site contains an Arogyasala dating to the reign of Jayavarman VII of the Khmer Empire in the late 1100s, although the Arogyasala was possibly constructed on an older Dvaravati shrine.
 Not much of the Arogyasala survives, but it most likely was designed in the standard layout.
 In the temple of Wat Morakot at the site contains the largest and oldest carvings of The Buddha's footprints in Thailand.
 Created between the 600s and 800s, the footprints were made from natural laterite and hold significance to Buddhists.
 The site also contains two ancient reserviors, with Sra Boa being one of them.